 JOE PALCA: Sometimes you choose a career.
 Sometimes it chooses you.
 Take Daniel Rockmore.
-Hes currently chairman of the mathematics department at Dartmouth College.
+He's currently chairman of the mathematics department at Dartmouth College.

 PALCA: One thing Rockmore is particularly interested in is art.
-And hes found a way to integrate his interest in art with his career in mathematics.
+And he's found a way to integrate his interest in art with his career in mathematics.
 Specifically, he's come up with ways of analyzing digital images.

-Prof. ROCKMORE: A digital image is a collection of pixels.
+ROCKMORE: A digital image is a collection of pixels.
 So the list of those pixels actually describes an image - for example, the digital representation of a painting as a coordinate in a very high - I mean thousands of dimensional space.

 PALCA: And who better than a mathematician to make sense of something that has thousands of dimensions?
 One day, back in 2001, Rockmore was talking to a friend of his who was an art historian in New York City.

-Prof. ROCKMORE: And a friend of hers, Nadine Orenstein, is in the drawings department at the Metropolitan Museum.
+ROCKMORE: And a friend of hers, Nadine Orenstein, is in the drawings department at the Metropolitan Museum.

 PALCA: Orenstein is talking about Peter Bruegel, the Elder, a Flemish painter of the 16th century.

 PALCA: Orenstein says she invited Rockmore to come to the museum to see the exhibition.
-It featured works by Bruegel, but Orenstein says there were also several drawings on display that were once thought to be Bruegels but werent.
+It featured works by Bruegel, but Orenstein says there were also several drawings on display that were once thought to be Bruegel's but weren't.

-Ms. ORENSTEIN: Our exhibition was really the first time that we were getting together in one place all of the drawings by Bruegel and the ones that were no longer considered to be by him.
+ORENSTEIN: Our exhibition was really the first time that we were getting together in one place all of the drawings by Bruegel and the ones that were no longer considered to be by him.

-Prof. ROCKMORE: And so Nadine was explaining to me the various particular pen strokes that seem to be characteristic of the way Bruegel works, the way he creates a scene.
+ROCKMORE: And so Nadine was explaining to me the various particular pen strokes that seem to be characteristic of the way Bruegel works, the way he creates a scene.

 PALCA: And Rockmore realized that if he had digital images of these drawings, he could use his math skills to design a computer program that would analyze those pen strokes and characterize which were Bruegel-like and which weren't.
 So he and some colleagues got hold of the digital images, and they wrote the program.

-Prof. ROCKMORE: And we did a pretty good job.
+ROCKMORE: And we did a pretty good job.

-The Metropolitan Museums Nadine Orenstein agrees.
+PALCA: The Metropolitan Museum's Nadine Orenstein agrees.

-Ms. ORENSTEIN: That might put a little light bulb in the head of, you know, the scholar and say, oh, you know, here's something we have to further investigate.
+ORENSTEIN: That might put a little light bulb in the head of, you know, the scholar and say, oh, you know, here's something we have to further investigate.

-PALCA: For his part, Rockmore isnt particularly interested in designing a mathematical tool for tracking down art forgeries.
-He hopes his work will offer art historians a new way of deconstructing art a way of describing what it means to be Picasso-like or Bruegel-like.
+PALCA: For his part, Rockmore isn't particularly interested in designing a mathematical tool for tracking down art forgeries.
+He hopes his work will offer art historians a new way of deconstructing art - a way of describing what it means to be Picasso-like or Bruegel-like.

-Prof. ROCKMORE: You get at deeper questions about the creation of art, and our experience of art.
+ROCKMORE: You get at deeper questions about the creation of art, and our experience of art.
 But, you know, it's probably more fun to report on whether or not that's a fake Bruegel.

-Joe Palca, NPR News, Washington.
+PALCA: Joe Palca, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.